Harvey Weinstein sexual harassment scandal: Hollywood reacts

 Lin-Manuel Miranda

+A Twitter user asked Miranda to "explain yourself" on Monday regarding why he didn't comment to The Guardian.

+"Forgive me," Miranda tweeted Tuesday.
+"Just woke up to this -- I'd asked my reps to keep any press non-(Puerto Rico) relief-related off my desk.
+That's my fault.”

-"I'm as appalled and repulsed by the Weinstein news as anyone with a beating heart," Miranda tweeted Tuesday.
+"I'm as appalled and repulsed by the Weinstein news as anyone with a beating heart," he said in another tweet.
 "And forever in awe of the bravery of those who spoke out."

 Ben Affleck